multivitamina1997/OuteTTS/README.md

 ### Multilingual Application
 It is recommended to create a speaker profile in the language you intend to use.
 This helps achieve the best results in that specific language, including tone, accent, and linguistic features.

-While the model supports cross-lingual translation, it still relies on the reference speaker.
+While the model supports cross-lingual speech, it still relies on the reference speaker.
 If the speaker has a distinct accent—such as British English—other languages may carry that accent as well.

 ### Optimal Audio Length
 - **Best Performance:** Generate audio around **42 seconds** in a single run (approximately 8,192 tokens).
 It is recomended not to near the limits of this windows when generating.
 Usually, the best results are up to 7,000 tokens.